Bush2775/Chief117/README.md

 <h3>Endpoint-Detection.zeek</h3>

-This script checks for endpoints used by Covenant to disquise its communication with the victim machine.
-While this only searches for the default comfigurations of those endpoints, the endpoints can be changed by editing the Regex in the script in lines 15-18.
+This script checks for endpoints used by Covenant to disguise its communication with the victim machine.
+While this only searches for the default configurations of those endpoints, the endpoints can be changed by editing the Regex in the script in lines 15-18.
 Coupled with the transmission depth of the connection, Zeek uses those two pieces of information to create a log fine with the UID, Covenant endpoint, time stamp and connection id.